aesop-fables/triginta/README.md

-# @DovetailSoftware/lambduh
+# @aesop-fables/triginta

-`lambduh` is a lightweight framework that wraps the basic infrastructure usages of AWS Lambda (SQS, Kinesis, etc.).
+`triginta` is a lightweight framework that wraps the basic infrastructure usages of AWS Lambda (SQS, Kinesis, etc.).
 For APIs, see our `API framework`.
 It aims to conventionalize logging, error handling, and X-Ray integration.

 ## Installation
 ```
-npm install @dovetailsoftware/lambduh
+npm install @aesop-fables/triginta
 ```
 ```
-yarn add @dovetailsoftware/lambduh
+yarn add @aesop-fables/triginta
 ```

 ## Supported Lambdas